Phansidewa: Public Representatives

+Officers and Officials

 Geography

 Phansidewa is located at 26.58°N 88.36°E. It has an average elevation of 98 m.

 Phansidewa CD block is a part of the Western Dooars, a physiographic region spread over the foothills of the Himalayas.
 It is a plain land gently sloping from north to south, with an elevation varying from 80 m to 300 m.
 The Mahananda forms the eastern boundary of Phansidewa CD block with Bangladesh and a portion of the block is part of the Mahananda Tract physiographic region.

 Phansidewa CD block is bounded by the Naxalbari and Matigara CD blocks on the north, Rajganj CD block in Jalpaiguri district and Panchagarh Sadar Upazila in Panchagarh district of Bangladesh on the east, Chopra CD block in Uttar Dinajpur district and Puthia CD block in Kishanganj district of Bihar on the south and Kharibari CD block on the west.